Josh Jung Player Props: Rangers vs. Angels

-Josh Jung, with a slugging percentage of .375 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the Los Angeles Angels, with Reid Detmers on the hill, June 14 at 8:05 PM ET.
+Josh Jung, with a slugging percentage of .425 in his past 10 games -- including one home run -- will be in action for the Texas Rangers against the Los Angeles Angels, with Shohei Ohtani on the mound, June 15 at 8:05 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Angels.
+He had a one-hit performance in his last game (1-for-4) against the Angels.

 Josh Jung Game Info & Props vs. the Angels